 Melissa Elliott, LCSW CGP

-Melissa Elliott is the Director Behavior Health at the FSCS Health Center.
-This is my fifth year at the Health Center and I feel we have created a great program that can help students in our schools individually, with their families and in Groups.
-I am a Licensed Clinical Social Worker and over the last 25 years of practice I have worked in schools systems, outpatient mental Health centers and private practice.
+Melissa Elliott is the Director of Behavioral Health at the FSCS Health Centers.
+This is my sixth year at the Health Centers and I feel we have created a great program that can help students in our schools individually, with their families and in Groups.
+I am a Licensed Clinical Social Worker and over the last 25 years of practice, I have worked in schools systems, Outpatient mental Health Centers, and private practice.
 I started my training at The Yale Child Study Center, have worked on Child Study teams in two schools.
 I have been a Certified Group Psychotherapist for over 10 years and apply this knowledge to our groups here at the Health Center.
-I also have the pleasure of supervising Master level graduate student interns at our program representing Columbia University, Fordham, Ramapo College and Rutgers University.
+I also have the pleasure of supervising Master level graduate student interns at our program representing Columbia University, Fordham, Ramapo College and Rutgers University and this year NYU.

 The FSCS Health clinic benefits all the families who attend our schools.
-The Health clinic offers all students receiving Behavioral Health services to receive them while they are in the school setting.
-This benefits families with their work schedules and time restraints.
+The Health Clinic offers all students receiving Behavioral Health Services to receive them while they are in the school setting which benefits families with their work schedules and time restraints.

 Jennifer Hutchinson recently received her Master of Social Work from Fordham University.
-Jennifer worked as an intern for the Full Service Community Health Center during the 2014-15 school year and is thrilled to be rejoining the community this year as a social worker.
+Jennifer worked as an intern for the Full-Service Community Health Center during the 2014-15 school year and is thrilled to be rejoining the community this year as a social worker.
 Jennifer will be spending most of her time at school 15 and the New Roberto Clemente this year!
 She is looking forward to a productive and meaningful year for everyone.

 Sandy Johnson is a Licensed Clinical Social Worker (LCSW) and therapeutic yoga teacher (RYT-200).
 Sandy received her master’s degree from New York University and her yoga certification from Integrative Yoga Therapy.
 Sandy worked for Children’s Aid & Family Services as a clinician within their therapeutic group homes and outpatient family services programs.
 Sandy acts as clinical supervisor and leads therapeutic groups for New City Kids, an outreach for at-risk children and teens, in Jersey City and Paterson.
 Sandy continues to work with families involved in the child welfare system and maintains a private practice with a focus on the needs of children and families.

-This includes behavioral and emotional concerns that may arise as a result of adjustment to school, divorce, adoption, neglect, abuse and/or loss of a parent or caregiver.
+This includes behavioral and emotional concerns that may arise as a result of an adjustment to school, divorce, adoption, neglect, abuse and/or loss of a parent or caregiver.
 Sandy incorporates the practices of mindfulness and yoga into her mental health work in order to promote self-regulation skills, and improved attention and focus.
 Sandy believes that children may be our best teachers if we take the time to embrace what they have to teach us.
 Sandy is working with the students and families at the Frank Lautenberg school and with be a clinical supervisor of members of our team this year!